nwalakarl/TicketingSystem/README.md

 2. A customer can get to any event city directly.
 This can be visualised as a weighted graph with all noded connected.
 3. Expectation is to work with the class definitions for `Customer` and `Event`.
 4. There's only one event per city.
-5. There is no time/schedule for the events; Events returned are only retrieved based on *distance* and *price*.
+5. That all the events are **live** events and there is no time/schedule for the events; Events returned are only retrieved based on *distance* and *price*.

 A. Write a code to add all events in the customer's location to the email.
 Considering the objects shared above:
 1. What should be your approach to getting the list of events?
+Iteraring throught the Events list and *selecting* only the events that are in the customer's location.
 ```C#
  var queryResult =  from result in Events
                     where result.City.ToLower() == city.ToLower()